pixiedust/pixiedust/docs/_sources/packagemanager.txt

 installation of the new package.
 This is required only the first time.
 Restart the kernel by using the **Kernel/Restart** menu.
-After the kernel is restarted, the library is added to the classpath and can be used from your python notebook.
+After the kernel is restarted, the library is added to the classpath and can be used from your Python notebook.

 .. note::  Some libraries, such as GraphFrames include a python module within it.
-Pixiedust automatically adds the python file into the SparkContext.
+PixieDust automatically adds the python file into the SparkContext.
 However, you must explicitly call **pixiedust.installPackage** at the beginning of every kernel session so that the python modules are added to the SparkContext.

 Install from maven search repository
 ------------------------------------

 Go to the maven search site, `search.maven.org <http://search.maven.org/>`_, and look for the package of your choice, like **org.apache.commons**.
 In the results page, open the link of the component you want, like **commons-proxy**.
-You get the group ID, artifact ID, and version number to use with the **pixiedust.installPackgage** API.
+You get the group ID, artifact ID, and version number to use with the **pixiedust.installPackage** API.

-By default, pixiedust automatically looks for the following 2 maven repositories: http://repo1.maven.org/maven2 and http://dl.bintray.com/spark-packages/maven.
+By default, PixieDust automatically looks for the following 2 maven repositories: http://repo1.maven.org/maven2 and http://dl.bintray.com/spark-packages/maven.
 If you use a custom maven repository, you can specify it by using the following base keyword argument:

 ::